Reporter Bob Condotta grades the Seahawks’ Week 1 loss to the Rams

 Receiver

 This was obviously not the kind of output anyone expected from a receiving corps that many have touted as being among the elite in the league.
 Tyler Lockett had two catches for 10 yards on the first three plays of the game and never caught another pass.
-DK Metcalf had three receptions for 47 yards but on only five targets — and worse, he got another unsportsmanlike conduct penalty late in the game, a trend the team hoped had ended.
+Metcalf had three receptions for 47 yards but on only five targets — and worse, he got another unsportsmanlike-conduct penalty late in the game, a trend the team hoped had ended.
 Rookie Jaxon Smith-Njigba had three receptions but for just 11 yards.
 And Jake Bobo didn’t get a target.
 There will surely be better days.

 Grade: D